exanauts/Argos.jl/docs/src/man/reducedspace.md

 In detail:
 - The argument `line_constraints` activates the line flows constraints in the model (by default `true`).
-- The option `powerflow_solver` allows to pass a custom [`NewtonRaphson`](https://exanauts.github.io/ExaPF.jl/stable/lib/formulations/#ExaPF.NewtonRaphson) solver with different verbose level or stopping tolerance (by default the tolerance is set to `1e-10`).
+- The option `powerflow_solver` allows passing a custom [`NewtonRaphson`](https://exanauts.github.io/ExaPF.jl/stable/lib/formulations/#ExaPF.NewtonRaphson) solver with different verbose level or stopping tolerance (by default the tolerance is set to `1e-10`).
 - The option `linear_solver` specifies a custom linear solver to use in the Newton-Raphson algorithm and in the computation of the reduced derivatives.
 If set to `nothing` (default), Argos fallbacks to UMFPACK on the CPU, [CUSOLVERRF](https://github.com/exanauts/CUSOLVERRF.jl) on CUDA GPU.
-In addition, one can use any linear-solver compatible with [ExaPF](https://exanauts.github.io/ExaPF.jl/stable/lib/linearsolver/), including [iterative linear solvers](https://exanauts.github.io/ExaPF.jl/stable/lib/linearsolver/#Iterative-solvers).
+In addition, one can use any linear solver compatible with [ExaPF](https://exanauts.github.io/ExaPF.jl/stable/lib/linearsolver/), including [iterative linear solvers](https://exanauts.github.io/ExaPF.jl/stable/lib/linearsolver/#Iterative-solvers).
 - Finally, the argument `nbatch_hessian` specifies the number of right-hand-side used when solving a linear system `A X = B` in parallel (useful to streamline the evaluation of the reduced derivatives).

 ## Attributes

-Querying the attributes of a `ReducedSpaceEvaluator` works similarly as with the `FullSpaceEvaluator`.
+Querying the attributes of a `ReducedSpaceEvaluator` works similarly to the `FullSpaceEvaluator`.
 One can query the original ExaPF model with
 ```@example reduced
 model = Argos.model(red)